Aliens Among US!

 According to the Secret History of the Wold Newton Universe here is the true history of the Tocs and Ogs.

-In the Phantom Zone's surreal manifestation of the universe consisting of a vast chaos of quantum sinkholes, black holes estuaries, floating energy fields and distortions, odd singularities and formless wastes many of the imprisoned Tocs and Ogs are drawn to the Gravity Well near the Andromeda Galaxy.
-Here they discover they can manifest themselves in nearly solid shapes.
+The Phantom Zone is a null space between universes, it is a surreal manifestation of a universe consisting of a vast chaos of quantum sinkholes, black holes estuaries, floating energy fields and distortions, odd singularities and formless wastes and odd planetary systems.
+Many of the imprisoned Tocs and Ogs were drawn to the Gravity Well near the Andromeda Galaxy.
+Here they discovered they could manifest themselves in nearly solid shapes.
 They become adept at changing their non-corporeal shapes.
-The Two groups of Capelleans and Eridaneans continue their war in the Phantom Zone.
-Athough they cannot kill one another they can cause each other great pain

-The Tocs and Ogs soon discover a bizarre phenmenon about themselves.
-Having existed in a state of energy (quantum probability) for millennia the Tocs and Ogs were sent back into the state of quantum probability upon the death of their physical bodies, yet they are not trapped in the Phantom Zone but remain in the physical universe.
-They also discovered that by feeding or rather absorbing the brain energy that humans gave off when they experienced rage, terror and sexual ecstasy they could eventually gather enough energy to manifest another physical body.
-Also their physical bodies were within certain limitations, malleable.
-They can shift shapes giving rise to some of the legends of were-wolves, swan maidens and other shapeshifters of note.
+The released Tocs and Ogs on Earth soon discovered a bizarre phenomenon about themselves.
+Their millennia in the Phantom Zone had physically altered them.
+Having existed in a state of energy and quantum probability for millennia the Tocs and Ogs were returned to the state of quantum probability upon the death of their physical bodies.
+Yet they were not sent back into the Phantom Zone but their consciousness remained in the physical universe although in a non-corporeal and insubstantial form.
+The Tocs and Ogs also discovered that by absorbing the brain energy humans radiated when experiencing rage, terror and sexual ecstasy they could, eventually, gather enough energy to manifest another physical body.
+They discovered another ability, their physical manifestations were malleable within certain limitations.
+Most of their bodies could shift shapes giving rise to some of the legends of were-wolves, swan maidens and other shape-shifters of note.

 In late 1934 they artificially inseminated a woman with the frozen sperm of Lord Byron in an attempt to breed a Mover.
-The child was Herald Sigurd Childe
+The child was Herald Sigurd Childe.

 In the early 1960s the instability situation among the Tocs and Ogs becomes desperate as they are compelled to force humans into releasing the energy that they need to keep from deteriorating and remain cohesive.
 A few pursue scientific methods to arrest their deteriorating, others become excessive, kidnapping and using humans as fodder by turning them into sex slaves and torture victims.
 Others tried even more desperate acts with nearly tragic consequences.

 Three years later, the Ogs manipulate events to bring the Mover, who has should have reached the prime of his powers, into their control as seen in the events of Philip Jose Farmer's Image of the Beast and Blown.
-Private Investigator Herald Childe, while investigating the sadistic sex murder of his partner becomes involved in the secret struggle of the Tocs and Ogs.
+Private Investigator Herald Childe, while investigating the sadistic sex murder of his partner becomed involved in the secret struggle of the Tocs and Ogs.

 For a theory about how the Riverworld ties into the Wold Newton Universe see Ozdyssey or How the Yellow Brick Road lead me to the Riverworld.